5 Curly Hair Habits You Need to Break ASAP

 Also, swap your cotton pillowcases for silk or satin ones.
 Cotton is rough, creating friction on your curls that results in frizz.
 A silk or satin pillowcase reduces friction.

-4. Not using heat protectant
+4. Not using a heat protectant

 Skipping the heat protectant spray is another bad curly hair habit you need to break ASAP.
 Because your hair is much more sensitive to dryness and breakage, you need that extra layer of protection to prevent heat damage.